Lost Output definition

 Lost Output means the amount of Product that would have been generated by the Project for delivery to the Delivery Point absent any curtailments resulting from Limited Operation which amount shall be presumed to reflect the pre-determined set of output curves less any known non-transmission related Project outages or constraints.

-Lost Output means the sum of the Metered Amounts over the relevant measurement period that the Generating Facility was available to produce and could reasonably have been expected to produce, based upon historical performance and/or actual operating conditions, but was not delivered due to: (a) Force Majeure; (b) An Event of Default where SCE is the Defaulting Party; or (c) A curtailment or reduction of deliveries ordered or caused by the ISO, or SCE acting as a Transmission Provider.
+Lost Output means the sum of the Metered Amounts over the relevant measurement period that the Generating Facility was available to produce and could reasonably have been expected to deliver, based upon the calculation method set forth in Exhibit M, but was not delivered due to: a) Force Majeure; b) An Event of Default where SCE is the Defaulting Party; or c) A curtailment or reduction of deliveries ordered or caused by the ISO, or the Transmission Provider; provided that, the basis of such curtailment or reduction is not an event caused by Seller.